 I am committed to Continuing Professional Development (CPD) and regularly undertake further training in specific areas, such as working therapeutically with:

 - Survivors of sexual abuse and domestic violence

 - Children and young people, using play and creativity

 Until 2019, half of my time was spent managing a busy counselling service and team of counsellors in an inner-city secondary school, working through a national children and young people's mental health organisation.
 However, I am now working full-time with clients and supervisees in private practice.

-Having benefited from more than 90 hours of one-to-one personal therapy, as well as 80 hours of group psychotherapy, my understanding of the therapeutic process is firmly grounded in my own experience.
+Having benefited from more than 150 hours of one-to-one personal therapy over a number of years, as well as 80 hours of group psychotherapy, my understanding of the therapeutic process is firmly grounded in my own experience.
 As well as bringing my professional and academic training to my practice, I personally understand how helpful, supportive and transformative the therapy journey can be as a client.